yunhzou/AgentNet/README.md

 run:
 pip install -r setup\requirements.txt

+Also install mongodb community version (comes with mongodbcompass GUI) and create the .env file.

 # Setup:
 Create .env file, you dont need LANGCHAIN if you don't use langsmith to track the log.
 Its recommended that you include them.
 OPENAI_API_KEY="<your-openai-api-key>"